 Where h=n Planck’s constant (6.624+10-27 erg sec.) = frequency of light waves per sec.
 C=velocity of light (2.998 x 1010 cms/sec.) and x = wavelength in centimeters.
 According to Einstein’s law of Photochemistry, in any photochemical act, one atom or one molecule can absorb only one photon at any given time and this brings about only one reaction at a time.

 In order to relate the photochemical effect and the molecule that is affected by it, Avogadro’s molar values have been used to explain mass action i.e. E=NHV, where E is total energy found in mole quanta of light at any wavelength.
 Thus one Einstein of red light at 600 mm i.e. one mole of red light photons (6.2 x 1023 photons) possess 47.667 K. cals of energy.
-So different bands of VIBGYOR show different quantum of energy.
-Shorter the wavelength higher is the amount of energy present in one Einstein of light and light at longer the wavelength contains less energy.
+So different bands of VIBGYOR show different levels energy per quantum.
+Shorter the wavelength higher is the amounts of energy present as one Einstein of light and light at longer the wavelength contains less energy per quantum.
+Quantum is the measurable unit of light energy.
 Hence blue light has more energy than red light

 EXCITATION AND FLUORESCENCE

 In photochemical reactions one photon of a particular wavelength is absorbed by one molecule at a time.

 The Pauli exclusion principle forces some electrons to be farther from the nucleus than others, which is why all the electrons in an atom do not simply occupy the 1s orbital.
 When electrons absorb energy either from light (photons) or from heat, they move farther away from the atomic nuclei but they are only allowed to absorb energy that will land them into specific energy levels.
 This leads to emission lines and absorption lines.